Blog

 Getting these changes scheduled into your developer’s sprints ahead of time will take out a lot of the heartburn of upgrading your Kafka infrastructure.

-Now that we have authentication and encryption enabled as well as running the latest versions, we want to make sure that we are securing “who” (consumers and producers) is talking to "what" (topics, broker configurations, etc.).
+Now that we have authentication and encryption enabled as well as running the latest versions and having a solid strategy for auditing, we want to make sure that we are securing “who” (consumers and producers) is talking to "what" (topics, broker configurations, etc.).

-Kafka utilizes a pluggable Authorizer and an out of the box Authorizer that leverages Zookeeper to store ACLs.
+To store ACLs, Kafka utilizes a pluggable Authorizer and an out of the box Authorizer that leverages ZooKeeper or the _cluster_ metadata topic when running KRaft mode.
 You can change the Authorizer in server.properties.
 Kafka ACLs are defined with a general format of “Identity ‘A’ is (allowed/denied) Operation ‘B’ from host ‘C’ on any resource ‘D’ matching resource pattern ‘E’."
-By default, if no resource pattern matches a given resource then that resource is considered to not have any ACLs and can only be access by super users.
-To add, remove, or list ACLs a Kafka authorizer CLI is provided.
+By default, if no resource pattern matches a given resource, then that resource is considered to not have any ACLs and can only be access by super users.
+To add, remove, or list ACLs, a Kafka authorizer CLI is provided.

 It’s all too easy to take shortcuts when it comes to security, but putting in the extra time and effort up front can save you time and heartache down the road.

-I find that SELinux is commonly thrown into this category.
-It is so tempting to just configure SELinux into permissive mode (or disabled altogether) but this hamstrings your operating systems strongest hardening tool and defense.
-With the ability to help protect us from threats we are not even aware of, taking the time and effort to properly configure custom SELinux policies for our production workloads needs to be done.
+SELinux is commonly thrown into this category.
+It is so tempting to just configure SELinux into permissive mode (or disable it altogether) but this hamstrings your operating systems strongest hardening tool and defense.
+With the ability to help protect from threats we are not even aware of, taking the time and effort to properly configure custom SELinux policies for production workloads needs to be done.
 This should apply to any production workload, not just Kafka.

 Final Thoughts

 Doing the hard things, however, is how we do our job correctly.
-Sure, there are use cases and contexts where we can skimp on the security details but when comes to our enterprise level workloads we have to take the time to do things correctly.
-Considering how costly a data breach can be to both reputation and the company’s bottom line, it's always worth it to the do the hard things.
+Are there are use cases and contexts where we can skimp on the security details?
+Perhaps, but when comes to enterprise-level workloads, it's absolutely critical to take the time to do things correctly.
+Considering how costly a data breach can be to both a company's reputation and bottom line, it's always worth it to the do the hard things.

 Additional Resources